acexode/weather-app/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

+## Before Running the project

+#### Add your Open weather apikey to the `config.json` file inside the `src` folder

-## Available Scripts
+## Available Script
 In the project directory, you can run:

-#### Add your Open weather apikey to the `config.json` file inside the `src` folder

 ### `npm start`